Skip to main content

 Tee off at Sandgate Golf Club

 For an affordable, beautiful game of golf, head to Sandgate Golf Club.
 This course started in 1921 and is one of Brisbane’s oldest community golf clubs.
-The course is surrounded by the waterways of Cabbage Tree Creek and Moreton Bay.
+The waterways of Cabbage Tree Creek and Moreton Bay surround the course.

 The club welcomes everyone from Sunday to Friday and after 3pm on Saturdays.
-It is only 16 kilometres from the CBD and a short walk from Shorncliffe station.
+Just 16 kilometres from the CBD, it’s a short walk from Shorncliffe station.

 Explore the mudflats